demisto/content/Packs/PrismaSASE/Integrations/PrismaSASE/PrismaSASE_description.md

 The TSG ID represents the specific Prisma Access tenant that will be targeted for each API call.
 Configure a default TSG_ID to be used for API calls.

-The TSG can be specified per command which allows a single service account to access multiple Prisma Access tenants.

 ## Prisma SASE API
 [Prisma SASE API](https://pan.dev/sase).